Skip to main content

 You only need to generate your signing keys once, so once you've generated your key pair, make sure you store your private key somewhere secure and durable.
 If your private key is lost, you will need to generate a new signing key pair and publish the new public key to your app via a native binary release.

 Make sure you also store the private key somewhere that is accessible from your CI/CD system.
-The private key will need to be passed to the Ionic Cloud CLI each time you upload a new Live Update artifact.
+The private key will need to be passed to the Appflow CLI each time you upload a new Live Update artifact.

 note